Developers of pre-sale condos and other strata lots

-If there are no assignments during a reporting period, a statement certifying that there were no assignments during the period must be filed in CSAIR within 30 days after the end of that reporting period.
+If there are no assignments during a reporting period, you must file a statement in CSAIR within the filing window (30 days after the end of that reporting period) certifying that there were no assignments during the period.

 At the end of each reporting period you will identify in CSAIR whether or not the strata plan has been deposited with the land title office.
 At this reporting stage the development must include the strata plan details.

 After the strata plan is deposited

 When the strata plan is deposited, you must report assignment information in CSAIR by the end of the immediately following quarter.
 For example, if the strata plan is deposited February 8, you identify the strata plan deposit date by March 31.
 You must then report by June 30 and file within 30 days from the last day of the deposit reporting period, in this case July 30.

 In addition to all reporting requirements, you must also report information that identifies all assignments related to the development property.
 All strata information should be added before the report is filed.

 Reporting is then required within 30 days after December 31 and then annually for the next 6 years.

-You can stop reporting on a particular development property as soon as one of the following happens:
+You can stop reporting on a particular development property as soon as one of the following happens and you indicate in CSAIR that you're filing the final report:

 - You transferred title to all the strata lots in the development property